caraya/xml-workflow/markdown-source/converting-xml-to-html.md

 Alignments can be different, it is possible to have a right-aligned image to live inside a centered container.

-The data model for our content allows both figures and images to be used in the document.
-This is so we don't have to insert empty captions to figures just so we can add an image.
-If we don't want a caption we can insert the image directly on our document.

 Contrary to the HTML specification we use figure only to display images.
 We have a specialized template to address code blocks for program listings and can create additional elements

 ```xml